Chapel at Ouachita

 community.
 Thus, the values held dear at Ouachita since 1886 are transmitted to each

 student generation through worship, information and shared moments in time.
 Chapel

 - All full-time Ouachita students are required to attend chapel until 7 chapel credits have been earned.

-- To earn one chapel credit, a student must attend at least 75% of the regularly scheduled chapel services during a semester (a student can miss no more than 4 chapel programs).
+- To earn one chapel credit, a student must attend at least 75% of the regularly scheduled chapel services during a semester.

 - In exceptional circumstances, students who are deficient in chapel credits may be allowed to enroll in Chapel Makeup I or II through the Office of Academic Affairs.

 - OPEN CHAPEL: Juniors or seniors may opt to take an open chapel for one semester.
 The student may pre-register for open chapel during the normal pre-registration process.
-Contact your advisor or the Dean of Students’ office for more information.
+Contact your advisor or the Office of Student Development for more information.

 - Transfer or accelerated students who are unable to earn 7 credits must earn as many credits as the number of regular semesters they are in residence for their Ouachita degrees.

 - See additional provisions in the academic catalog.

 The Cotton Cordell Endowment, Elma Cobb Enrichment Fund, and the Carson-Myre Charitable Foundation have kindly provided funds to pay the cost for travel, honoraria and other expenses related to the chapel programs in order to maintain a high quality in the selection of speakers and other types of presentations.
 It is the hope of the donors that the programs will serve ultimately as a positive Christian influence upon the lives of many generations of students.